 Before planting, it is best to select soils that are tolerant of clay soils, then planting them correctly.
 Clay soils are usually alkaline with pH ranging from 7 to 8.5.
 It is important to have the soil examined before planting because some plants grow with specific pH preferences, before selecting plants that will flourish in your soil conditions.

-Guidelines for planting in Clay Soil
+Guidelines for planting trees in clay soil.

 1. Dig a hole 12 inches wider than a root ball, and then leave 6inches of space on all sides.